chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 visualization
 ~~~~~~~~~~~~~
 The results are shown in an animation below.
-You see the bubbly state flow is mixing the particles on the right side. the color of the particles represents its ID, to make it easier to see mixing.
+As seen, the bubbly flow can be observed on the right side. the color of the particles represents the ID, to make it easier to see mixing.
 On the left side, you see the velocity profile as well.

 .. raw:: html